spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 Let the players fight as hard as they like, but the deck is stacked overwhelmingly against them, and the other contestants are fighting to the death.
 Most likely, the players will eventually be overwhelmed and fall in combat, in which case you should proceed to Part 2 and have the characters wake up in the clone tanks.

-If some or all of the characters manage to survive, after an hour the broadcast ends, and a thick gas is released into the Arena rendering everyone unconsious.
-(If any characters are immune to poison, have a squad of Security Guards enter the arena and use their Laser Pistols to stun any characters left standing.)
+If some or all of the characters manage to survive, after ten rounds of combat, the broadcast ends, and a thick gas is released into the Arena rendering everyone unconsious.
+(If any characters are immune to poison, have a squad of Security Guards enter the arena and use their [**_Laser Pistols_**](../appendix-magic-items/#laser-weapon) to stun any characters left standing.)
 Then proceed to Part 2, but have the surviving characters wake up in the holding cell.

 <aside class="text--rules-sidebar">

 #### They can’t win by fighting

 A no-win scenario can be frustrating for players.
-But much like low-level characters taking on a grown dragon, it should be crystal clear to that they are overwhelmingly outnumbered and can't solve this problem by fighting.
-Don't worry, we'll offer them another way when they return to the Arena.
+But much like low-level characters taking on a grown dragon, it should be crystal clear that they are overwhelmingly outnumbered and can't solve this problem by fighting.
+Don't worry, we'll offer them another solution when they return to the Arena in Part 2.

 </aside>

 ### Arena Contestants

 The other “contestants” have survived for some time in the Arena and see the characters as fresh meat.
-Despite using the same stat block, emphasize that the contestants vary wildly in appearance and weaponry.
-They appear to have been plucked from a wide variety of times and cultures.
+Although they all use the [**Gladiator**](https://www.dndbeyond.com/monsters/gladiator) stat block, emphasize that the contestants vary wildly in appearance and weaponry.
+They have been plucked from a wide variety of times and cultures.
 You might describe one as wearing a barbarian’s loincloth and swinging a battleaxe, while another is wearing a formal suit and fighting with a sword cane.

 ### The Arena